HelTecAutomation/HeltecDocs/README.md

-Each push or pull request will spend about 1 minute to build.
+Each push or pull request will spend a few minutes to build.